Kennisland/diligentsearch.eu/server/readme-server.md

 ### Adding a new translation

-1. Create a file which has the following pattern : <jurisdiction>.json.
+1. Create a file which has the following pattern : jurisdiction.json where jurisdiction is replaced by the lowercase version of the given name of the jurisdiction as it appears in the tool.
 2. Initiate it as an empty JSON object : **{}**
 3. Copy json template content and paste it inside.
 Update the **"language"** to your needs, it can be for example **"English"**.